-Assistant Coaches may be selected to participate in the Canadian Delegation by the Selection Committee.
+Assistant Coaches may be selected to participate in the Canadian Delegation by the CTFI Executive Committee.
 They will be:

-- ➤ Up to 4 Coaches for Team Patterns (Senior Male, Senior Female, Junior Male, Junior Female) - ➤ Up to 6 Assistant Coaches for individual competitors.
+- ➤ Up to six Coaches for Team Patterns (Adult Male, Adult Female, Junior Male, Junior Female, Pre-Junior Male, Pre-Junior Female) - ➤ The number of Assistant Coaches from the East and the West will be determined based on the number of athletes representing each region.